Battle of Raqqa (2013): Aftermath

 Following the rebel capture of Raqqa, the Syrian Army sent army reinforcements from Tabqa military airport, but the Syrian Observatory for Human Rights reported rebels had intercepted them.

-Some of the captured government troops were publicly executed by the Islamic factions after the takeover, with their bodies put on display or dragged through the city streets.
+Some of the captured government troops were publicly executed by the Islamist factions after the takeover, with their bodies put on display or dragged through the city streets.

 On 10 March, further air strikes on the city left another 14 people dead.

 On 4 April 2013, it was reported that rebels of the Free Syrian Army and allied Islamist groups besieging the 17th Division base outside Raqqa city were in control of three quarters of the base with the Syrian Army holding the command centre.
-A Syrian Army source at the base reported that 80 soldiers had been killed and 250 injured in the fighting, and that many injured troops had died of gangrene.
+A Syrian Arab Army source at the base reported that 80 soldiers had been killed and 250 injured in the fighting, and that many injured troops had died of gangrene.

-On 20 May, Syria's Raqqa opposition chief was kidnapped, according to the Syrian Observatory for Human Rights.
-"The Observatory condemns in the strongest terms the abduction of opposition lawyer Abdallah al-Khalil, and demands his immediate release," it said.
+On 19 May, Syria's Raqqa opposition chief, Abdallah al-Khalil, was kidnapped, according to the Syrian Observatory for Human Rights.
+Khalil was reportedly stopped by five armed gunmen wearing black masks in a black Kia Rio while in his car in eastern Raqqa.
+The gunmen accused him of being an Alawite and collaborating with the Syrian government before kidnapping him.
+Although no group claimed responsibility for the kidnapping, it is believed that ISIL planned and executed the operation.
+In 2017, notes from ISIL militants tracking Khalil in 2013 were obtained, pointing to ISIL as the likely culprit behind his kidnapping.
+Khalil's kidnapping was considered a crucial event for Raqqa's fate, as he was seen as the only respected intermediary by all Syrian opposition parties in the city at the time.
+Immediately after the kidnapping, the Syrian Observatory for Human Rights released the statement: "The Observatory condemns in the strongest terms the abduction of opposition lawyer Abdallah al-Khalil, and demands his immediate release."